Bathory (band): Musical style

 Bathory's music is described as "primitive, evil, fast and raw."
 Their music also contained references to Satanism, and according to Alex Distefano of OC Weekly, "the band drew in dark forces" with its approach.
 The band's music has drawn comparisons to Hellhammer, Celtic Frost, Venom and Mayhem.

-Bathory has undergone several stylistic changes throughout its career.
-Initially a black metal act, the band abandoned black metal for their fifth record, Hammerheart (1990), which is often cited as the first Viking metal album.
-The band continued in the Viking metal style for most of their remaining existence, although they experimented with a thrash metal style on the albums Requiem (1994) and Octagon (1995).
+Bathory had several stylistic changes throughout its career.
+Initially a black metal act, the band began to explore more progressive and experimental styles, starting with their fourth album Blood Fire Death (1988), which is regarded as a key influence in the early development of Viking metal.
+Subsequent albums, including Hammerheart (1990) and Twilight of the Gods (1991), saw Bathory move from the black metal style of their first four albums towards Viking metal with progressive textures, while the latter album also leaned towards epic doom and classical influences.
+The band continued in the style of Viking metal for most of their remaining existence, although they experimented with a thrash metal style on the albums Requiem (1994) and Octagon (1995).
 Eduardo Rivadavia of AllMusic wrote: "Bathory's development from the rawest form of embryonic black metal, to thrash, death, and back to its self-devised Viking-themed black metal, has mirrored and regularly defined the genre's very evolution."

 Legacy

 The book Lords of Chaos described Bathory's first four albums as "the blueprint for Scandinavian black metal."
-Black metal acts influenced by Bathory's early records include Mayhem, Burzum, Darkthrone, Gorgoroth, Satyricon, Emperor, Dark Funeral, Enslaved, Immortal, Marduk, Moonsorrow, and Dimmu Borgir.
+Black metal acts influenced by Bathory's early records include Mayhem, Burzum, Darkthrone and Frost of Satyricon.
 Ambient rock band Vision Eternel also cited Bathory as influential, singling out the albums Hammerheart and Twilight of the Gods.

+A Bathory box set was released in June 2006.

 Swedish black metal band Watain played a live tribute to Quorthon and Bathory at the Sweden Rock Festival in 2010.
 The resulting recording was the limited-edition album Tonight We Raise Our Cups and Toast in Angels Blood: A Tribute to Bathory with 7 tracks, and was released on 23 February 2015.
 It was also released as on 12-inch vinyl album, the latter in 1300 numbered copies with four tracks, "A Fine Day to Die", "The Return of Darkness and Evil", "Rite of Darkness" and "Reaper" on Side A and three tracks "Enter the Eternal Fire", "Sacrifice" and "Born for Burning" on Side B. The release proved very popular with Swedish public, with the limited vinyl edition reaching number 1 on the vinyl chart.
 The album made it also to number 2 on the national Sverigetopplistan chart, the official Swedish Albums Chart in February 2015.
+In 2016, the staff of Loudwire ranked them 36th on their list of the greatest heavy metal bands of all time.